Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Taxonomy and Overview of RHHI in NR

 \textit{Partner characteristics} refer to individual and relational factors that influence how users behave during RHHI.
 These include the relative skill levels of each user, as well as their social relationship (e.g., strangers, friends, family members, peers, or in a patient-therapist dynamic)~\cite{Che2016TwoCoupling, AvilaMireles2017SkillInteraction,Ganesh2014,Kager2019TheTask,Takagi2019IndividualsGoal,Mace2017BalancingTraining,B2018HapticField, Gorsic2017CompetitiveIntensity,Gorsic2017AGame}.
 Such characteristics can affect muscular effort, response strategies, task engagement, and the roles that emerge during the interaction.
-For example, a more skilled or confident partner may naturally take on a guiding role, while a less experienced partner may assume a more passive role.
+For example, a more skilled or confident partner may naturally take on a guiding role, while a less experienced partner may assume a more passive role. {In the case of peer-based interactions, e.g., between two patients, it is particularly valuable to enable the scaling of targets, task difficulty, and interaction roles to address the individualized therapeutic objectives of each participant.}

 Another important dimension of the framework is the \textit{number of users} participating in RHHI.
 Most studies focus on dyadic interactions, in which two individuals are physically connected through one or two robotic devices.
-However, multi-user configurations have also been explored with examples in literature up to four users \cite{Takagi2019IndividualsGoal}.
+However, multi-user configurations have also been explored \cite{Takagi2019IndividualsGoal}.
 While these setups present additional challenges in terms of control complexity and task coordination, they offer unique opportunities for social engagement, scalability, and group-based rehabilitation.